ahmedkhelifi/Home-care/README.md

 - [ ] patient’s interface: change profile settings (name, address and password)

+# Structural explanation of project folders

+### Home-Care:
+This is the main folder.
+It contains files that are required for setting up the node server and the packages to be loaded, and it include all of the following folders.

+### build:
+This folder contains the "production build" contained the code, which in the end is executed on the client machine.

+### database:
+This folder is used for the establishment of connection to the database.

+### Db_script:
+This folder contains scripts, with which the tables such as testdatas are created in the database.

+### models:
+This folder contains the database requests.

+### node_modules:
+This folder contains the previously installed packages.

+### public:
+This folder contains the index.html for the initial loading of the page by the browser.

+### routes:
+This folder contains requests from and to the server.

+### src:
+This folder contains the design of the pages including the graphs.
+In this src folder it is necessary that an index.js file is present at the end of every path, so that the server can assign the path.
+The subfolder "components" contains components, that may be used more times, this prevents the code duplication.
+The subfolder "containers" contains the logic of when and which component is called.

+### websocket:
+This folder establishes the bidirectional connection between the client and the websocket and sends the messages to the respective reciever and to the database.
+In addition, a ping message is sent to all clients every 8 seconds.
+If no pong message is received within 20 seconds, the client is regarded as "offline".

 # API - Login

 All parties in the app share the same login API.